 Radon is a radioactive gas.
 You cannot see, smell or taste radon, but it may be a problem in your home.
 It was discovered by English physicist Ernest Rutherford in 1899 and can only be detected using specialist equipment.

 All soil and rocks naturally contain small amounts of uranium.
 As this element decays, radon is formed, which then rises to the surface.
 It is found everywhere, and is always at safe levels outdoors.
 However, it can be at dangerously high levels in buildings, depending on the part of the country, and the type of ground the building is on.
 Other significant factors include the design and materials used in the building, and the habits of the occupants.
 Two neighbouring houses might have varying levels of radon.

 High levels of radiation are dangerous, as radon causes radioactive dust in the air.
 This can become trapped in our airways, and continue to emit radiation, including dangerous alpha particles.
 The damage this causes to tissues increases the risk of lung cancer, with this risk going up as levels of radon and exposure times rise.
-It is estimated that more than 1,100 deaths from lung cancer each year in the UK are caused by radon.
-Because of this, it is important to be aware of whether or not you are in a high risk area, and to ensure the levels of radon in your home are low.
+Due to the nature of Radon it can be described as an invisible killer, like carbon monoxide.

 © EnviroVent Ltd 2019.
 All right reserved.
 Part of S&P Group.